cosmos/cosmos-sdk/x/gov/atlas/atlas-v0.41.x.md

 # x/gov

 Gov governs the protocol.
-There are multiple
+There are multiple proposals one can make.

 ## Usage